-TVARADO BOO KING FO: RM A Gast Deposit Balance Total No. of Persons ull weekend (sharing) £30 £49 £79 full weekend (single not sharing) £38 £49 £87 Saturday only (sharing) £20 £24.50 £44.50 saturday only (single not sharing) £25 £24.50 £49.50 The deposit (which should be sent he single room supplement (if app cancellation before 1st October, the cancellations. licable) and d administration on charges.
-In the event of a The balance (which should be paid preakfast. d directly t o the hotel up on leaving) covers bed and PLEASE NOTE: The sharing rat willing to share with another (we Type of bedroom preferred: Single / Double / Twin / Triple (double + s ingle) / Family (A single) / Don't mind

-Smoker / non-smoker Please delete as required

-As there are very few single rooms available, we may not be able to accept your booking unless you are willing to share.
-Even if you are coming alone, it will be most helpful if you indicate you are willing to share with another.
-Not only will this be cheaper for you, it could allow someone else to attend the weekend who might otherwise have to be turned away if we allocate a room with more than one bed to yourself alone.
+BOC KING FO RM Deposit Balance Total No. of Persons Full weekend (sharing) £30 £49 £79 Full weekend (single not sharing) £38 £49 £87 Saturday only (sharing) £20 £24.50 £44.50 Saturday only (single not sharing) £25 £24.50 £49.50 The deposit (which should be sent the single room supplement (if app cancellation before 1st October, th cancellations. olicable) an e deposit l d administratio ess £10 may b n charges. e refunde .
+In the event of a d but not for later The balance (which should be pai breakfast. d directly t to the hotel up on leaving) covers bed and PLEASE NOTE: The sharing rat willing to share with another (we Type of bedroom preferred: Single / Double / Twin / Triple (double + s single) / Family (4 single) / Don't mind Smoker / non-smoker Please delete as required As there are very few single roo booking unless you are willing to helpful if you indicate you are willing for you it could allow as manage also share.
+Eve g to share n if you are co with another.
+I oming alor Not only w ne, it will be most ill this be cheaper for you, it could allow someone else to attend the weekend who might otherwise have to